-However, there are some specialized products which support this type of scenario, viz. installation on external drives :
+However, there are some specialized products that support this type of scenario, viz. installation on external drives :

-- Microsoft Hyper-V Server 2008 R2 supports the ability to boot from a USB flash device (UFD).
-Booting Hyper-V Server 2008 R2 from USB flash drive is only supported for OEM’s.
+- Microsoft Hyper-V Server supports the ability to boot from a USB flash device (UFD).
+Booting Hyper-V Server from USB flash drive is only supported for OEM’s.

 Just so you know.